elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-role-of-chlorophyll-in-light-absorption-during-photosynthesis.md

 url: /learn/biology/questions/what-is-the-role-of-chlorophyll-in-light-absorption-during-photosynthesis
 score: -1.0
 related_article1:
-    id: 170388
+    id: 170385
-    title: What is the role of decomposers in the breakdown of organic material in the geosphere?
+    title: >-
+        Why are keystone species important for ecosystem stability and the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-decomposers-in-the-breakdown-of-organic-material-in-the-geosphere
+    url: /learn/biology/questions/why-are-keystone-species-important-for-ecosystem-stability-and-the-carbon-cycle
 related_article2:
-    id: 170390
+    id: 170379
-    title: How does the combustion of fossil fuels impact the carbon cycle and atmospheric carbon levels?
+    title: >-
+        What role does chlorophyll play in the conversion of light energy during photosynthesis?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-combustion-of-fossil-fuels-impact-the-carbon-cycle-and-atmospheric-carbon-levels
+    url: /learn/biology/questions/what-role-does-chlorophyll-play-in-the-conversion-of-light-energy-during-photosynthesis
 related_article3:
-    id: 170384
+    id: 170389
-    title: How does the decomposition process contribute to nutrient recycling in ecosystems?
+    title: >-
+        Describe the process of marine organism decomposition in the hydrosphere and its impact on carbon release.
     subject: Biology
-    url: /learn/biology/questions/how-does-the-decomposition-process-contribute-to-nutrient-recycling-in-ecosystems
+    url: /learn/biology/questions/describe-the-process-of-marine-organism-decomposition-in-the-hydrosphere-and-its-impact-on-carbon-release
 related_article4:
     id: 170390
+    title: >-
-    title: How does the combustion of fossil fuels impact the carbon cycle and atmospheric carbon levels?
+        How does the combustion of fossil fuels impact the carbon cycle and atmospheric carbon levels?
     subject: Biology
     url: /learn/biology/questions/how-does-the-combustion-of-fossil-fuels-impact-the-carbon-cycle-and-atmospheric-carbon-levels
 related_article5:
-    id: 170392
+    id: 170377
-    title: Explain the chemical equation for glucose production in photosynthesis and its importance for plant growth.
+    title: >-
+        What are the main interactions involved in the carbon exchange process within the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/explain-the-chemical-equation-for-glucose-production-in-photosynthesis-and-its-importance-for-plant-growth
+    url: /learn/biology/questions/what-are-the-main-interactions-involved-in-the-carbon-exchange-process-within-the-carbon-cycle
 ---

 &nbsp;